In a nutshell

 Cristo Rei Statue

-At the southern end of the Ponte 25 de Abril is our next top Lisbon attraction: the famous Cristo Rei statue.
+At the southern end of the Ponte 25 de Abril is our next top attraction in Lisbon: the famous Cristo Rei statue.

 It sits on a 75-meter-high pedestal.
 The statue itself is 28 meters high, making it one of the tallest structures in Portugal.

-Take the elevator up to the viewing platform at the base of the statue: the view of the Tagus River and the city is simply breathtaking and one of our favorite scenic views in Lisbon!
+Take the elevator up to the viewing platform at the base of the statue: the view of the Tagus River and the city is simply breathtaking and one of our favorite places to visit in Lisbon!

 Our tip: We recommend combining your visit to the Cristo Rei statue with a ferry ride across the Tagus.
 It’s beautiful!
 Alternatively, you can join a guided tour from the Old Town and don’t have to worry about transportation.